./ahmedhashim

 • Branches for larger changes

-Things like pull-requests, forking, and CI/CD actions aren’t necessary.
-I don’t really even need to clone the repo to another computer.
-Being a fan of trunk based development (hearkening from my time at Etsy), I simply commit to main and keep moving.
+Pull requests and CI/CD actions aren’t necessary.
+I don’t even need to clone the repo to another computer.
+I’m a fan of trunk based development (a habit from my time at Etsy), so I commit to main and keep moving.

 Since git is decentralized, you can set your origin repo to pretty much any kind of file storage location.
 My projects all begin on an external hard drive /dev/sdc1 which is mounted to /media/lab on my machine.